j3rrywan9/typescript-study/doc/javascript_the_definitive_guide.md

 #### 13.1.1 Timers

+One of the simplest kinds of asynchrony is when you want to run some code after a certain amount of time has elapsed.

 #### 13.1.2 Events

 Client-side JavaScript programs are almost universally event driven: rather than running some kind of predetermined computation, they typically wait for the user to do something and then respond to the user's actions.